sksq96/dress-your-pet/fireman.md

-Layer up a realistic firefighter outfit to the animal as it is.
-Keep the animal's original face and posture as much as possible
+Layer a realistic firefighter outfit to the original animal